cheese3660/cheese_pl/reference.md

 ## Match Expressions

-Match expressions in Cheese are begun with the `match` keyword, they are then followed by a list of "arms" which follow the match arm syntax.
+Match expressions in Cheese are begun with the `match` keyword, then the value to match to, then `with` if the brackets are on the same line as the `match` otherwise a newline, then `{`, they are then followed by a list of "arms" which follow the match arm syntax.
+Then closed by `}`.

 ### Match Arms